Community & voluntary controlled schools

 The child’s home address is considered to be the child’s parent/carer(s) place of residence, that is to say, where they are normally and regularly living.

 If you have shared parental responsibility, we advise that both parents agree on the school preferences before applying, only one application can be processed.
 Where a child spends an equal amount of time with both parent’s the address used will be the registered address i.e., the address that child benefit is paid to, or in the absence of this the address held by the child’s GP.
 Failure to reach an agreement may result in your application being suspended until both parents can reach a mutually acceptable decision about their school preferences.
+Where an agreement cannot on school preferences and their order by the child’s parents, it may be necessary for them to obtain further legal advice.

 If a child is resident with friends or relatives for reasons other than guardianship, the friend or relative’s address will not be considered.